bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 This specification establishes a relationship between the fully qualified class names of a code base and the PHP files that contain their class definition.
-It does so by first associating the autoloadable namespaces of the code base with their corresponding directories (rules 1-5).
-Then the specification describes where a file that contains an autoloadable class should be located and how it should be named (rules 6-7).
+It does so by first associating the base namespaces of the code base with their corresponding directories (rules 1-3).
+Then, the nested namespaces within these base namespaces are recursively associated with nested directories (rules 4-5).
+At last, the specification describes where a file that contains an autoloadable class should be located and how it should be named (rules 6-7).

 A PSR-4 compliant autoloadable code base MUST satisfy the following rules: